Settle portfolio or face elections: Message to Yediyurappa from BJP top brass

 Yediyurappa is said to have held meetings with them.
 He then returned to Bengaluru, without speaking to the media.
 During the meeting, Yediyurappa is said to have assured 12 of the 17 MLAs a berth if the Supreme Court decides in their favour.

-The top brass however feels that these issues must be sorted out as the party is getting a lot of bad press.
+The top brass, however, feels that these issues must be sorted out as the party is getting a lot of bad press.
 The party feels that it would be better to dissolve the assembly and face elections, instead of such issues being highlighted in the press daily.
 It is felt that the party can face the elections in Karnataka along with the ones to be held in Maharashtra, Jharkhand and Haryana.